CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### Group member contributions & plans

 #### Rory
+* Worked On:
-- Worked on: refactoring the CourseCreator and Section classes, InPersonFilter class, mock API for testing classes
+  * refactoring the CourseCreator and Section classes
+  * InPersonFilter class
+  * mock API for testing classes
+  * design document
+* To Work on:
-- Will work on: implementing various other Filter subclasses, improved CLI schedlue representation
+  * implementing various other Filter subclasses
+  * improved CLI schedule representation